pannacotta98/defrost/README.md

 # DEFROST
-An app for keeping track of whatever food might is in your home.
+An app for keeping track of whatever food might be in your home.
 Currently not finished or deployed.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).